Iona Institute: Incorporation

-"The Iona Institute" is the business name of Lolek CLG, a private company limited by guarantee.
-The company was incorporated in 2006 as Lolek Ltd; a private limited company.
-In 2016, the company changed its name to Lolek CLG and adopted a new constitution.
-"Lolek" is the childhood nickname of Pope John Paul II.
+Lolek Ltd was incorporated on 16 August 2006 as a company limited by guarantee.
+"Lolek" was the childhood nickname of Pope John Paul II.
+Lolek registered the business name "The Iona Institute" which it operates under in public.
+"Iona" is a reference to Iona Abbey which was an important centre of Celtic Christianity founded by Irish monks.

 Unlike the UK, the word "Institute" is not a protected term in Ireland and can be used in the name of any company.

 The use of "institute" has been challenged by notable public commentators such as Graham Norton who said "it is just a feeble attempt to give themselves a veneer of considered intellectual respectability."
 David Norris referred to "the so-called Iona Institute" as "an unelected, unrepresentative group of reactionary, right-wing, religiously motivated people".

+In 2016, the company changed its name to Lolek CLG as required under the Companies Act 2014.
+It also adopted a new constitution.

 Lolek CLG is a company limited by guarantee and does not have share capital or shareholders.
 The company consists of eight members, whose liability to the company upon winding-up is limited to a maximum of €1 each.

-Lolek's current members are: Sean Ascough, Tom Ascough, Patrick Kenny, Susan Hegarty, John Reid, David Quinn, Andrew O'Connell and John Smyth.
+Lolek's current board members are John Murray, Sean Ascough, Evanna Boyle, Brendan Conroy, Eanna Johnston and Tom Finegan.
+Lolek's former members include: Tom Ascough, Patrick Kenny, Susan Hegarty, John Reid, Andrew O'Connell and John Smyth.

-Lolek also has self-described "patrons" associated with the company; the psychiatrist Patricia Casey, columnist Breda O'Brien, Roman Catholic priest Vincent Twomey, and Church of Ireland bishop Ken Clarke.
+Lolek also has self-described "patrons" associated with the company; the psychiatrist Patricia Casey, columnist Breda O'Brien, Roman Catholic priest Vincent Twomey, James Sheehan, and Church of Ireland bishop Ken Clarke.
 Dr. Angelo Bottone serves as a part-time research officer for the institute.

 Ideology

 Iona is commonly described as right-wing, conservative Catholic lobby group.

 Lolek's founding memorandum of association states their objective as "[t]he advancement and promotion of the Christian religion, its social and moral values, and the doing of all such other things as are incidental or conductive to the attainment of that object."

 In 2013, Iona spokesperson Patricia Casey denied that it was specifically Catholic or Christian, saying "We support the role of religion in society but we're not a religiously-based organisation."
 In 2014, John Murray said that the Church of Ireland bishop Ken Clarke's becoming a patron proved Iona's stances were "not specific to any particular Christian denomination."

+Lolek's registered address is 23 Merrion Square, Dublin which it shares with a number of Roman Catholic organisations: